Tips for Creating an Effective Book Marketing Plan

 A successful book starts with an effective book marketing plan.
-In today’s publishing world, a book cannot succeed without defined goals, careful planning, audience identification and determining target media markets.
+A new title cannot succeed in today’s publishing world without defined goals, careful planning, audience identification, and determining target media markets.

 If an author just “wings it” and launches a book with no plan, disappointment is a certainty.

-Here are five basic tips for developing an effective book marketing strategy.
+Here are five essential tips for developing an effective book marketing strategy.

 By first defining goals, you can reverse engineer and then create your book marketing plan.
 Since every author and book is different, defining goals will shape a book marketing plan.
 The marketing plan for someone who sees writing a book as a hobby is very different from someone who plans to use a book and media coverage as marketing tools for their business.

 - Develop your author brand?